 - Pull your shoulders back and down.
 Soften your jaw.
 Look ahead of you.

-- Stay in Sphinx Pose from several breaths to a few minutes.
+- Stay in Sphinx Pose for several breaths to a few minutes.
 Lengthen the spine when you inhale and push your chest forward when you exhale.

 - To release the pose, exhale as you lower your upper body, rest your arms by your sides with palms facing up and place the side of your head or your chin on the mat.